 Volunteers through the School Garden Cultivator program work with students, schools and local communities to cultivate gardeners, grow food and nourish community.
 Volunteers accomplish this by providing support to the Garden to Cafeteria, Youth Farm Stand and Healthy Seedlings programs throughout diverse communities in Metro Denver.

 The broad goals of the School Garden Cultivator program are to:

-This course has a limit of 15 participants and is open to Denver residents who demonstrate involvement and/or interest in educating youth in garden and/or classroom settings.
-Participants must be able to commit to attend all classes, complete a fingerprint background check, and complete 45 volunteer hours.
+In exchange for the instruction, participants pay a $55 materials fee, and are required to complete 30 hours of volunteering.
+This course has a limit of 15 participants and is open to individuals who demonstrate involvement and/or interest in educating youth in garden and/or classroom settings.
+Participants must be able to commit to attend all classes, complete a fingerprint background check, and complete 30 volunteer hours.

 Participants are required to contribute 30 hours of GiveBack hours utilizing their new skills in school gardens.
 DUG staff will provide volunteer opportunities and additional guidance, but this aspect is self-directed.
 GiveBack hours must be approved before completed.
 Participants must fulfill 30 GiveBack hours by August 2020.

 We are no longer accepting applications for the 2019 program.
 Please fill out the form below if you would like to be notified when we open applications for the 2020 program.
 Please contact Mikhaela Mullins at firstname.lastname@example.org or at 303-292-9900 x101 if you have any questions.

 We’d like to thank the Sprouts Healthy Communities Foundation and the Peternell Family Foundation for their generous support of the School Garden Cultivator program.